diwobo/Baboon-crossing-problem/README.md

 Assuming that we can teach the baboons to use semaphores, we would like to design a synchronization scheme with the following properties:

-• Once a baboon has begun to cross, it is guaranteed to get to the otherv side without running into a baboon going the other way.
+• Once a baboon has begun to cross, it is guaranteed to get to the other side without running into a baboon going the other way.

 • There are never more than 5 baboons on the rope.